Judicial corporal punishment

-Judicial corporal punishment (JCP) is the infliction of corporal punishment as a result of a sentence imposed on an offender by a court of law.
-The punishments include caning, bastinado, birching, whipping, or strapping.
-The practice was once commonplace in many countries, but over time it has been abolished in most countries, although still remaining a form of legal punishment in some countries including a number of former British colonies and Muslim-majority states.
+Judicial corporal punishment is the infliction of corporal punishment as a result of a sentence imposed on an offender by a court of law, including flagellation (also called flogging or whipping), forced amputations, caning, bastinado, birching, or strapping.
+Legal corporal punishment is forbidden in most countries, but it still is a form of legal punishment practised according to the legislations of Brunei, Iran, Libya, the Maldives, Malaysia, Saudi Arabia, Singapore, the United Arab Emirates, Yemen, and Qatar, as well as parts of Indonesia (Aceh province) and Nigeria (northern states).

-Countries where JCP is used
+Countries where judicial corporal punishment is used

-Singapore's use of caning as a form of JCP became much discussed around the world in 1994 when a United States citizen, Michael Fay, was caned for vandalism.
+Singapore's use of caning as a form of judicial corporal punishment became much discussed around the world in 1994 when a United States citizen, Michael Fay, was caned for vandalism.
 Two of Singapore's neighbouring countries, Malaysia and Brunei, also use judicial caning.

 Other former British colonies which currently have judicial caning on their statute books include Barbados, Botswana, Brunei, Swaziland, Tonga, Trinidad and Tobago, and Zimbabwe.

-Many Muslim-majority territories, including the United Arab Emirates, Qatar, Iran, northern Nigeria, Yemen, and Indonesia's Aceh Province, employ judicial whipping or caning for a range of offences.
-In April 2020, Saudi Arabia's Supreme Court abolished flogging from the country's legal system, though other forms of judicial corporal punishment, including amputation for theft, remain legal in Saudi Arabia.
+Many Muslim-majority territories, including Saudi Arabia, Qatar, Iran, northern Nigeria, Yemen, and Indonesia's Aceh Province, employ judicial whipping, caning and amputations for a range of offences.

 Full list of countries

-A list of 28 countries that use lawful, official JCP today is as follows:
+A list of countries that use lawful, official judicial corporal punishment today is as follows: